sdang101/kickstarter-analysis/README.md

 With these two graphs, it's evident to launch in May and to have a goal amount of less than 1,000 dollars to have a successful outcome.

-Though these two graphs don't show us much about whether the length of a caompaign contributes to its success or failure.
+Though these two graphs don't show us much about whether the length of a campaign contributes to its success or failure.
 It'll be useful to see whether the length from the launch date to the deadline is correlated to a successful outcome and the average amount a backer donates.
 Finding these outcomes will help us know how long to fundraise and the average amount a backer donates.